Last updated 25 May 2022

-Assessment by the Department of Human Services – Child Support
+Assessment by Services Australia – Child Support

 In some special circumstances, the DHS – Child Support will change the assessment on application from the payer or payee.

-The DHS – Child Support cannot assess child support in matters where:
+Services Australia – Child Support cannot assess child support in matters where:

 - the liable parent lives outside Australia in a country that is not a reciprocating jurisdiction